-Vomiting Inability to think coherently

-Dizziness Throbbing in temples

-Headache Muscular twitching
+Vomiting Muscular twitching

+Dizziness Intense headache

-Nausea Weakness and sleepiness
+Throbbing in temples Weakness and sleepiness

 AVOID MOVING PARTS

 WARNING: Rotating parts can cause injury or death!

 Do not service the engine while it is running.
 If a situation arises in which it is absolutely necessary to make operating adjustments, use extreme care to avoid touching moving parts and hot exhaust system components.